-Ronald Hundzinski is a new nominee to the Gentherm Board of Directors.
-Since 2012, Mr. Hundzinski has served as the Vice President and Chief Financial Officer of BorgWarner, Inc. From 2005 to 2012, Mr. Hundzinski served in BorgWarner's finance department in positions of increasing responsibility, including as Controller from 2010 to 2011 and Treasurer from 2011 to 2012.
+Ronald Hundzinski has served as a director of the Company since 2016.
+Since 2012, Mr. Hundzinski has served as the Executive Vice President and Chief Financial Officer of BorgWarner, Inc. (NYSE:BWA).
+From 2005 to 2012, Mr. Hundzinski served in BorgWarner's finance department in positions of increasing responsibility, including as Controller from 2010 to 2011 and Treasurer from 2011 to 2012.
 Mr. Hundzinski holds a B.B.A. in finance from Western Michigan University and an M.B.A. from the University of Colorado.

 Mr. Hundzinski's experience as the Chief Financial Officer of a large, global automotive supplier brings important practical experience to our Board of Directors.
 He understands the key operational, strategic and financial issues of the Company as an executive of a public company in the automotive industry, and he can provide unique, real-time advice on critical industry matters.

-Mr. Hundzinski also has significant finance and accounting expertise and qualifies as a financial expert under SEC rules.
+Mr. Hundzinski also has significant finance and accounting expertise and the Board has determined this qualifies him as an "audit committee financial expert" under SEC rules.
 His expertise and knowledge in our largest industry segment brings invaluable insight to our Board of Directors.